AwareStack/SDK_Documentation/README.md

 # SDK_Documentation
-SDK Documentation, Issues, and Wiki open to the public
+SDK Documentation, Examples, Issues, and Wiki open to the public